filipematias23/Bison-Fly/README.md

 ## Lodging

-> Lodging is the bending over of the stems near ground level of grain crops, which makes them very difficult to harvest, and can dramatically reduce yield.
-This trat is easily measured using the canopy height model (CHM) or estimated plant height (EPH) calculated using the digital surface model (DSM).
+> Lodging is when grain crops lose their vertical position.
+This makes them difficult to harvest, and can dramatically reduce yield.
+This trait is easily measured using the canopy height model (CHM) or estimated plant height (EPH) calculated using the digital surface model (DSM).
 DSM is one output from the orthomosaicking step when the images have georeferenced information or also called as gridded surface elevation.
-The idea is to collect images before the plants start sprouting (Soil Base) and later in the growth cycle when the plants are already grown (more information in [HERE]( https://github.com/OpenDroneMap/FIELDimageR#P10)).
+The idea is to collect images before the plants start emerging (Soil Base) and later in the growth cycle when the plants are already grown (more information in [HERE]( https://github.com/OpenDroneMap/FIELDimageR#P10)).
 In the example below, images were collected at 73 DAP before a heavy rain event.
 Another set images were collected in the next day at 74 DAP to investigate the ability of this approach on evaluating lodging.
 Genotypes with high lodging scores also were among the tallest plants at 73 DAP (Upper set of boxplots in the image below).
 The same genotypes had a reduction of EPH measured using our UAV platform at 74 DAP after the rain (Center set of boxplots).
 However, later in the cycle at 80 DAP some of these genotypes had the plasticity to recover and keep upright (Lower set of boxplots).
 This information can be used by the breeder to infer the ability of recovering of potential tall yield genotypes.

 <p align="center">
   <img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/BF_L.jpg">